Leonardo da Vinci is considered one of the world’s greatest artists. Leonardo was a highly skilled artist; his work is known worldwide.

 Bernardo Luini and Funisi were considered part of the Leonardeschi group of artists.

-Some of the other prominent artists that also used the sfumato technique included Antonio da Correggio, Raphael, and Giorgione.
-Raphael’s painting of “Madonna of the Meadow” is an excellent example of Sfumato, especially around Mary’s face.
+Some of the other prominent artists who also used the sfumato technique included Antonio da Correggio, Raphael, and Giorgione.
+Raphael’s “Madonna of the Meadow” painting is an excellent example of Sfumato, especially around Mary’s face.

-Leonardo da Vinci was a brilliant artist, and the way he was able to create the sfumato technique and use it on his paintings shows how brilliant he was.
-Today many other artists, myself included, also try to master the sfumato painting technique, especially when painting faces.
+Leonardo da Vinci was a brilliant artist, and the way he was able to create the sfumato technique and use it in his paintings shows how brilliant he was.
+Today, many other artists, myself included, also try to master the sfumato painting technique, especially when painting faces.